learn-co-students/scraping-flatiron-code-along-noukod-000/README.md

 ![](http://readme-pics.s3.amazonaws.com/Screen%20Shot%202015-08-20%20at%202.00.13%20PM.png)

-We cans see that each course has a title, a schedule (either Part- or Full-Time) and a description.
+We can see that each course has a title, a schedule (either Part- or Full-Time) and a description.
 This seems like a great place to start in terms of defining our own `Course` class objects.

 Open up `lib/course.rb` and define your class: